openprocurement/openprocurement.api/docs/source/tutorial.rst

 Cancelling tender
 ----------------

 Tender creator can cancel tender anytime.
-Following steps should be followed:
+The following steps should be applied:

 1. Prepare cancellation request
 2. Fill it with the protocol describing the cancellation reasons
 3. Cancel the tender with the reasons prepared.

 Only the request that has been activated (3rd step above) has power to cancel tender.
-I.e.  you have not only prepare cancellation request but activate it as well.
+I.e.  you have to not only prepare cancellation request but to activate it as well.

 See :ref:`cancellation` data structure for details.